openSUSE/os-update/src/os-update.8.md

 REBOOT_CMD="auto"
 : Specifies how the system will be rebooted in case an update requires this.
-Valid values are "auto", "rebootmgr" and "reboot". "auto" will use rebootmgr if installed and running, else `systemctl reboot`.
+Valid values are "auto", "rebootmgr", "reboot" and "none". "auto" will use rebootmgr if installed and running, else `systemctl reboot`. "none" will only print an informative message that a reboot is required, but not trigger any.

 RESTART_SERVICES="yes"
 : Specifies if after a successful update services should automatically